 P3: Personal Passion Project

 Our P3 (Personal Passion Project) program provides an opportunity for middle school students to engage in projects designed by them!
-Twice a week students have time in the schedule where they work with a teacher/ coach and an expert mentor on a project entirely chosen by the student.
+Students have time in their weekly schedule where they work with a teacher/ coach and an expert mentor on a project entirely chosen by the student.

 An important part of the P3 program is mentorship.
 Each student is paired with a mentor who they can consult with on their project.
 This could be a Roycemore alumnus, a fellow parent, an Upper School student, or another member of our amazing community.
 Students are expected to be in touch with their mentor via email about once a week.
 We also encourage video calls or in-person visits, if the mentor is local.
 All visitors to the school are run through our background checking software before working with any students.